 Under the Local History page on this website is a sub page for the History of St Mary's Church with further information about our beautiful Grade I listed church building.

-22nd February No service at Kersey Aldham 11.00
+24th May No service at Kersey, service at Aldham 11.00

-5th April Easter Sunday Holy Communion 11.00 Rev Geoffrey Clement
+5th July Holy Communion 11.00 Rev Geoffrey Clement

 Celtic morning prayer every Tuesday at 9.30 with Rev Geoffrey Clement